EnviroDIY/LearnEnviroDIY/_episodes/03-GitHubUser.md

 ---
 This lesson will help you connect to GitHub, which is a web-hosting service for computer code repositories.
 This tutorial is hosted on GitHub, and the EnviroDIY Modular Sensor Library is also on GitHub.
 That means GitHub is the source code manager for the code you will be using, so you will benefit from using GitHub to keep track of updates to the EnviroDIY Modular Sensor Library.
 You may also find it to be a useful place to keep track of your own codes to manage versions and share will collaborators.

-## Part 1, Episode 3: Connecting to GitHub
+## Episode 3: Connecting to GitHub

 > ## GitHub example use case
 > [What is GitHub?](https://www.youtube.com/watch?v=w3jLJU7DT5E) is a short introduction to one group's project using GitHub for collaboration.
 It's a little bit silly, but we like how it introduces the vocabulary and workflow of GitHub.